 If a candidate is offered admission, Columbia reserves the right to withdraw that offer of admission if:

-- The candidate shows a significant drop in academic performance or fails to graduate.
+- The candidate shows a significant drop in academic performance or fails to graduate from secondary/high school.

 - The candidate has misrepresented himself or herself in the application process.